Dictionary » Positive Words » Abounding- Meaning- Definition – Synonyms and Antonyms

 Example Sentences

-• The forest was full of wildlife and lush greenery.
+• The forest was abounding with wildlife and lush greenery throughout the year.

 • Her speech overflowed with hope and inspiration.

-• The market offered plenty of fresh fruits and vegetables.
+• The market offered plenty of fresh fruits and vegetables, so shoppers could choose freely.

-• The novel is filled with unexpected twists and turns.
+• The novel is abounding with unexpected twists and turns from start to finish.

-• Opportunities for learning are plentiful in this community.
+• Opportunities for learning are plentiful in this community, especially for new learners.

 Abounding Synonyms